SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 Chrome
 ++++++
-Is basically the same as internet explorer.
-It uses the same configuration on the machine as IE does (on windows).
+Is basically the same as Internet Explorer.
+It uses the same configuration on the machine as IE does (on Windows).
-On Mac it uses the System Preference -> Network settings.
-On Linux it uses (on Ubuntu) System > Preferences > Network Proxy Preferences (Alternatively in "/etc/environment" set http_proxy).
+On Mac, it uses the System Preference ▶︎ Network settings.
+On Linux it uses (on Ubuntu) System ▶︎ Preferences ▶︎ Network Proxy Preferences.
+(Alternatively, in ``/etc/environment`` set ``http_proxy``.)

-As of this writing it is unknown how to set the proxy programmatically.
+As of this writing, it is unknown how to set the proxy programmatically.

 ..
 TODO (lukeis), this does not work!
 So the method of chrome switches is commented out.
 ..
 Here's how to set a proxy with Chrome Switches.